Aleq777/Stormworks-QUI/README.md

 > [!TIP]
 > Some of the QUI Extensions may be not connected to the QUI at all.
 If you need something for non-monitor-projects, you can look up there and see if there's something for you.
+> Example: `Extensions/Time` - you can use it for programming machines etc.

 There are 2 types of Extensions, too:
 - **Official Extensions** (`Extensions/`) - made by QUI devs, fully compatible with base QUI functionalities.